 Eyes: Your Labradoodle should always be able to see well and not have hair hanging and restricting vision or growing up and into the eyes from the bridge of the nose!
 Using blunt tipped scissors, trim the hair over the bridge of nose and in between eyes so vision is not obstructed.
 Hair that hangs over the eyes should be trimmed neatly across the brow blending down into the sides of the face.
 If your dog gets eye gunk, use eye wipes every few days to keep them clean.

 Ears: Hair on ears should be 1/2 to 1” below the end of the ear leather.
+NO LONGER.
 Many people let the hair grow much longer and then it is prone to matting and the dog loses the nice teddy bear shaped look of it’s head.
+A Labradoodle with long ear hair does NOT look like the standard for the Labradoodle, it looks more like a Cocker spaniel.
 Shape the ears and blend hair neatly into the top of the head.
 Just under the ear canal and under the ear flap, keep the hair clipped no longer than 1/2” to allow for good air flow.
 This will help prevent infections.
 You can use a clipper with #10 blade for a good length in this area.
 If the canal has a lot of hair inside, you will need to pluck it out in very small amounts to prevent irritation.
 Hair that grows in the canal can “ball up” and become a source of wax and bacteria buildup.
 If you are not comfortable pulling the hair yourself, then make sure your groomer does so when you take your dog in for their trimming/clipping.
 Clean ear canal with solution and then use ear powder to eliminate moisture.

 Paws: Trim paws in a nicely rounded shape so that hair does not hang over the paw and cannot be walked on.
 Completely clip hair from in between pads on bottom of feet.
 This is most easily done with an electric clipper and a #30 blade.
 Keeping the paws shaped nicely will aid in less debris attaching to feet when outside and being drug into your home.